 - Pre inform someone about your travel plans.

 - Avoid Flashing a large amount of money.

 - Always travel with a reputed travel company

 Learn more: 12 Dos and Don’ts while Trekking In Nepal

 Best Nepal Travel Tips for Solo Female Travellers

 Solo Backpacker Enjoying the Views in Mustang

-If are a solo women traveller and willing to go backpacking in the wanderlust of Nepal, then there are certain things that you should be careful of as a solo female traveller.
+If are a solo women traveler and willing to go backpacking in the wanderlust of Nepal, then there are certain things that you should be careful of as a solo female traveler.
 Nepal is a country where women are considered Goddesses.
-In a conservative cultural society like Nepal where girls are worshipped, wearing a short dress and strolling around the city is considered to be bad norms.
-So, while you are in Nepal, avoid wearing revealing dresses like skirts, lower cut dresses or short clothes.
+In a conservative cultural society like Nepal where girls are worshipped, wearing a short dress and strolling around the city are considered to be bad norms.
+So, while you are in Nepal, avoid wearing revealing dresses like skirts, lower-cut dresses, or short clothes.
 It is better to wear simple and less revealing clothes for your own safety.
 Generally, In Nepal people wearing provocative and revealing dresses are considered to be a different kind.
 Henceforth dressing sensibly is always the right thing to do in Nepal.